-For over 7 years TACSI has immersed itself in research with older people to understand what it takes to age well in Australia and have come to understand that home plays a critical role in this.
+For over 7 years TACSI has immersed itself in research with older people to understand what it takes to age well in Australia and the importance that home plays as a critical function.

 Funded by JR and JO Wicking we have partnered with older people, SA Health, SA Housing Authority and IRT (NSW) to tackle what a good home really means to people, and apply this to policy.